Aurora Plastics Corporation: Logo use and retooling

 Aurora's founders retired in the late 1960s and the company was sold to outside investors in 1969.
 After expanding into the toys and games market with limited success, the new owners sold the company to Nabisco in 1971.
 Nabisco received unwanted publicity when Aurora introduced a line of “Monster Scenes” which included torture devices and a scantily clad female victim; newspapers reported negatively on the line, and the National Organization for Women voiced their objection.
-Seven years after their acquisition, Nabisco sold the company to the Anglo-US toy company Dunbee-Combex-Marx who also owned the Scalextric racing system and Frog (models) kits for $11.5m.
+Seven years after their acquisition, Nabisco sold the company to the Anglo-US toy company Dunbee-Combex-Marx who also owned the Scalextric racing system and Frog kits for $11.5m.
 Aurora had been loss-making for a number of years but Dunbee-Combex-Marx failed to turn Aurora around and ended up failing itself in 1980.

-In the late 1990s and early 2000s, toy and hobby company Playing Mantis created a division called Polar Lights (as a reference to Aurora) which reissued some of Aurora's most popular kits.
+In the late 1990s and early 2000s, toy and hobby company Playing Mantis created a division called "Polar Lights" (as a reference to Aurora) which reissued some of Aurora's most popular kits.
 Other companies following in Aurora's shoes have reissued earlier kits.
-These companies include Moebius Models, Atlantis Models and Monarch Models, which mostly have focused on the Aurora sci-fi and horror TV and movie figures and scenes.
+These companies include "Moebius Models", "Atlantis Models" and "Monarch Models", which mostly have focused on the Aurora sci-fi and horror TV and movie figures and scenes.
 For example, Moebius Models, started by a former distributor of Polar Lights models in Glenwood, Florida, has reissued the large kit of the submarine Seaview from the 1960s Voyage to the Bottom of the Sea TV show and the old Dr. Jekyll as Mr. Hyde kit.
 Monarch Models, now Monarch Model Company, is based in London, Ontario, Canada – started by a doctor.
 Atlantis Models is based in Deer Park, New York, and though also making sci-fi figures, has equal focus on animal dioramas.
 In 2018 Atlantis Purchased most of the Aurora Tooling that remained at Revell Monogram in Elk Grove.
 Polar Lights, Monarch and Moebius all use an oval logo very similar in shape to that of the original Aurora style.
 The Atlantis (see Zorro re-issue) logo uses a more abstract, though nostalgic, oval broken into six sections.

 In the 1990s, the family of Joseph Giammarino announced the return of Aurora Plastics Corporation as a manufacturer of hobby kits under the name LAPCO, or Lost Aurora Plastics Corporation, with a product line to include reverse engineered reissues of long-gone kits.
 Nothing came of this.
 Again in 2007, Giammarino's family announced the return of Aurora, with their first offerings stated to include aircraft and figure kits from their original 1960s line.
-This web site lists products to be made available in May–June 2012, but as of November 2018, none are available to order and the site appears to have not been updated.
+This website lists products to be made available in May–June 2012, but as of November 2018, none are available to order and the site appears to have not been updated.

-The last time the auroraplasticscorp.com website was crawled by the Wayback Machine website was May 23, 2019.